cormacj/z80-smart-disassembler/README.md

 * Generated code causes z80asm to crash.

- * If a string area is parsed as code and jumps data is generated, these jumps are not cleared when the string is later cleared to be a string
+* Some code areas are still being handled as data and breaking recompilation.

 # ToDo

-[ ] Impliment command line parsing
+[X] Impliment command line parsing

 [X] Add auto commenting (mostly done)

 [ ] Built a templating function, eg so Amstrad ROMs can be properly decoded.

+[ ] Improve Ssring and data detection methods

 # Dependencies